-Harvest Caye, Belize is one of Norwegian Cruise Line’s private islands.
+Harvest Caye, Belize is one of Norwegian Cruise Line’s private islands in Southern Belize.
 As we spent our day enjoying what this resort-style island has to offer, we wondered, who doesn’t like a resort?
 If your cruise is docking in Harvest Caye and it’s your first time, don’t stay on the ship.

 When planning our cruise, I found that there are plenty of mixed and controversial reviews about the “man-made” island.
 However, none of it deterred me or put me off about Harvest Caye.
 Our day at Harvest Caye, Belize solely was going to be a day of relaxation.

 A day at the beach or pool is always a good day.
 Don’t you agree?
 Throw in a bit of exploring and some good food – sounds like a vacation to me!

 Would I have liked a stop in the mainland Belize port?
 Sure!
 But we were intrigued by the idea of Harvest Caye and ready for a day of some fun in the sun.
 Also, we were in Belize City last year and we had a blast cave tubing.